create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 - [X3D Architecture 7.2.4 Metadata](https://www.web3d.org/specifications/X3Dv4Draft/ISO-IEC19775-1v4-CD1/Part01/components/core.html#Metadata){:target="_blank"}

+### SFString [in, out] **version** ""

+HAnimHumanoid *version*, where allowed value is 2.0 for final ISO 19774 *version* 2019.

+#### Hint

+- Default HAnimHumanoid *version* is 1.0 for X3D *version* 3, and HAnimHumanoid required *version* is 2.0 for X3D *version* 4.

+#### Warnings

+- No other values are allowed for strict validation.
+- Prior developmental versions of HAnim nodes, such as *version* 1 of standardized ISO 19774 *version* 2006, might not validate correctly due to small changes in the contained-node content model, so conversion of such models is recommended.

 ### SFString [in, out] **description** ""

 Author-provided prose that describes intended purpose of this node.